 Parked Domains

 A parked domain is a domain that is registered but does not have a web hosting account – it simply points to an existing domain.
-It is an additional domain you own that redirects all visitors to the domain name it is “parked” on top of.
-If a visitor types the address of a parked domain name into their browser, they will be redirected to the main domain name and will see exactly the same page they would get if they had typed in the main domain name address.
+It is an additional domain you own that directs all traffic to the domain name it is “parked” on top of.
+If a visitor types in the address of a parked domain name into their browser, they will be directed to the main domain name and will see exactly the same information they would get if they had typed in the main domain name address.

 A parked domain name is useful if you own a “domain name family” (e.g. domain.com, domain.net, domain.org, domain.mobi), or similar / related domains, but you only want to build and promote a single domain name (i.e. one website).

-Similarly, if you plan to build a global brand but are just starting out, you can initially point domains that you have registered with different country extensions (e.g. .au, .za, .nz, etc.) to your main website so that all visitors can access the same content until you are ready to expand and create different websites for each country.
+Similarly, if you plan to take your business global but are just starting out, you can initially point domains that you have registered with different country extensions (e.g. .au, .fr, .nl, etc.) to your main website so that all visitors can access the same content until you are ready to expand and create different websites for each country.

 Note: Your parked domain needs to be registered and pointing to the same nameservers as your existing domain name.